MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 ## Properties

 The columns on the <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites** page</a> show most of this information, so you don't even need to select a site to see details.
-To see the properties for an individual site, select anywhere in the site row, except in the URL column.
+To see the properties for an individual site, select anywhere in the site row to open the details panel, except in the URL column.

 <br/>